datopian/tech.datopian.com/ckan/play-around.md

 }
 ```

 That's it!
-Now you should be able to see your adtaset on the portal http://ckan:5000/dataset/my-first-dataset
+Now you should be able to see your dataset on the portal http://ckan:5000/dataset/my-first-dataset